vedanta-sharma/100_Days_of_Code/README.md

 - Object-oriented programming
 - Web scraping
 - API interactions
-- Data analysis and visualization
+- Data analysis & visualization
 - And more!

 Check the 'days' directory for details on each day's challenge.